 The number of vessels with licenses to participate in the snow crab fishery increased from 1999 to 2002 from approximately 120 vessels to 392 vessels.
 Since then the number of both large and small vessels have decreased substantially as the abundance of the resource has also declined.
-In 2013 number of permits were 66, where by 26 were active in the snow crab fishery.
+In 2014 number of permits were 63, where by 42 were active in the snow crab fishery.

 The total catch in NAFO Subarea 1 peaked in 2001 with approximately 15.100 tons.
-From 2001 to 2013 total landings decreased approximately 86% to 2.162 tons, however landings have remain stable at approx 2.100 tons since 2010. (table 1).
-Most of the landings are based on fishery in the management areas Nuuk-Paamiut, Disko Bay-Uummannaq and Sisimiut and total fishing effort (trap hauls) has declined by 92% since 2001 (from 3,416 to 288 thousand trap hauls during 2001-2012).
+From 2001 to 2006 total landings decreased markedly to 2,200 tons, and since annual landings have remained stable at approx 2.100 tons. (table 1).
+Most of the landings are based on fishery in the management areas Nuuk-Paamiut, Disko Bay-Uummannaq and Sisimiut and total fishing effort (trap hauls) has declined by 90% since 2001 (from 3,416 to about 330 thousand trap hauls during 2001-2013).